agrostar/rest-on-mongo/README.md

 ### Disclaimer

 The API is really REST-_ish_ and not pure REST.
 The verbs supported are a little more than what pure REST would recommend.
-But the extra support from the verbs are quite convenient as we found out.
+But the extra support is quite convenient as we found out.

 ## Installation
 ```